pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 2. **Get Next Task**: Retrieve the next pending task
 3. **Complete Subtasks**: If the task has subtasks, complete each subtask before marking the task as done
 4. **Mark Task Done**: Mark a task as completed (requires all subtasks to be completed first)
-5. **Wait for Approval**: Wait for user approval of the completed task
+5. **Wait for User Confirmation**: Ask the user to confirm the completed task before proceeding
 6. **Repeat**: Continue with the next task until all tasks are complete
-7. **Final Approval**: Get user approval for the entire request
+7. **Final Confirmation**: Confirm with the user that the entire request has been completed

 This workflow ensures that tasks are properly tracked and that the user has visibility and control over the process.
+The simplified approval process relies on direct user confirmation rather than dedicated approval tools, making the workflow more intuitive while maintaining user control.
 The addition of subtasks allows for more granular tracking of progress and helps break down complex tasks into more manageable pieces.

 ## Key Features